isabelc6/PPO-Algorithm-Tutorial/PPO Algorithm Tutorial.md

 Where:

--   $\theta$ denotes the parameters for policy network and value network
+-   $\theta$ denotes the parameters for the policy network and value network

 -   $t$ is the current timestep